Learn about and take action on our latest WIC-related advocacy activities and efforts.To read the latest policy news, check out our blog.

 No one knows WIC as well as WIC staff!
-That knowledge and experience present you and your colleagues with the unique opportunity to be a Voice for WIC.
-The National WIC Association has an online toolkit to walk you through a variety of advocacy activities with tips, worksheets, and examples of how you can elevate Your WIC Voice.
+That knowledge and experience present you and your colleagues with the unique opportunity to be a voice for WIC.
+This toolkit from the National WIC Association walks you through a variety of advocacy activities with tips, worksheets, and examples of how you can elevate your WIC voice.

 In this toolkit you will find: